jeansibelius/outcome/README.md

   correct/desired branch)

 ### Development
-In ./client...
+In `./client`...
-- `npm start` to run the project in `localhost:3000`
+- `npm start` to run the project at `localhost:3000`
-- and other basic installation/build scripts
+- and other basic installation/build scripts, as required

-In ./server...
+In `./server`...
-- `npm run dev` to run the backend in development mode with hot reloading
+- `npm run dev` to run the backend in development mode with hot reloading at `localhost:4000/graphql`
-- and other basic installation/build scripts
+- and other basic installation/build scripts, as required

 ### Required env variables
 - The server requires the following env vars to be set